Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/create_a_dicom_series.md

 blueprint.
 We need to fill it with virtual elements which are equivalent to lines in a normal blueprint.

-A virtual element describes to construct a single tag in a dicom series.
-For instance, the series description should probably indicate that this image was produces by your pipeline and the tag should be set in all images of the dicom series.
+A virtual element describes a method to construct a single tag in a dicom series.
+For instance, the series description should probably indicate that this image was produces by your pipeline and the tag should be equal in all images of the dicom series.
 This is done with a `StaticElement`, because we know what should be in the tag before our pipeline is even running.

 ```Python
 # Code continued from earlier example